ezrosent/frawk/info/overview.md

 interesting.

 ## Slightly Structured Data

+frawk with the `-i csv` option will properly parse and escape CSV data.
+This section explains why this is valuable.

 Awk processes data line by line, splitting by a "record separator" which is (essentially) a regular expression.
 That means it's easy enough to write the